Automation and Local Programming

 Between 22:00 and 05:00 we carry Sky Radio News (Independent Radio News).

-Between 06:00-09:00 and 16:00-19:00 we carry news headlines and travel news every 30 minutes, plus during weekdays we provide local travel updates as and when there is an issue between 9am and 4pm.
+Between 06:00-09:00 and 16:00-19:00 we carry news headlines and travel news every 30 minutes, plus during weekdays we provide local travel updates as and when travel issues arise between 9am and 4pm.

 During daytime our bulletins are 2 1/2 minutes in length.
 In the evening they are 2 minutes.

 We have an extended sports desk at 9am, 1pm and 6pm and a business news update at 5.30pm.
 Weekend sports desks are at 9am and 1pm.

 At weekends Original 106 broadcast hourly 3 minute news bulletins between 8am and 2pm (plus headlines at 8.30am) with 2 minute bulletins every hour from 3pm onwards.
-From 7pm we carry Sky News’ two minute live bulletin with a 45 second summary of the day’s local stories to follow.
+From 7pm we carry Sky News’ two minute live, hourly bulletins.

 Our news and programming schedule will vary during the festive season.

 More local news and contact details for the news team can be found online here.